whiteted-strats/SplitsROM/README.md

 ## Broad structure
 * *asm*
-../lib
+../lib..

-....api.py interfaces with modules, i.e. by offering the "getScratchSpaceAddr" function for edits which need extra code space.
+....api.py interfaces with modules, i.e. by offering the "getScratchSpaceAddr" function for edits which need extra code space..

 ....version_constants.py sets useful memory addresses.
-These have .lui_instr(reg) and .offset_term(reg) functions for modules to use.
+These have .lui_instr(reg) and .offset_term(reg) functions for modules to use..

 ../modules

-....contains all of the assembly edits. /splits has the more substantial ones.
+....contains all of the assembly edits. /splits has the more substantial ones..

 ..patch_manager.py